University of Connecticut & UConn Health Policy Against Discrimination, Harassment and Related Interpersonal Violence Grievance Procedures

 The University of Connecticut may dismiss a complaint if:

-• OIE is unable to identify the respondent after taking reasonable steps to do so;
+• The respondent cannot be identified despite reasonable steps to do so;

 • The respondent is not participating in the University of Connecticut’s education program or activity and is not employed by the University of Connecticut;

-• OIE determines the conduct alleged in the complaint, even if proven, would not constitute a violation of the Policy.
-Before dismissing the complaint, OIE will make reasonable efforts to clarify the allegations with the complainant.
+• The conduct alleged in the complaint, even if proven, would not constitute a violation of the Policy.

 A discretionary dismissal may occur at any point in the grievance proceeding prior to the final determination, including before initiating the formal fact gathering.
+Before issuing a discretionary dismissal, the University will make reasonable efforts to clarify the allegations and may gather information from additional sources in making its determination regarding the complaint.
 Any impacted parties will receive notification of dismissal in writing and may request review of a discretionary dismissal, consistent with section XI of these procedures.

 VII.
 Informal Resolution